joBr99/nspanel-lovelace-ui/docs/entities.md

                 "off": mdi:lightbulb
 ```

+It is also possible to use text instead of icons with `text:X`

 ## Hide item based on state

 This sensor will only be shown on the card if it's state is equal to `off`